-AND VALUE DRIVEN SOLUTIONS FOR BREWERY BY-PRODUCT MANAGEMENT.
+AND VALUE DRIVEN SOLUTIONS FOR FOOD AND BEVERAGE BY-PRODUCT MANAGEMENT.

 How it works

-During the beer and spirits manufacturing process various residues are generated.
+During the food and beverage manufacturing process various residues are generated.

 The by-products include: